 The Pandemic has negatively affected travel, commerce, and financial markets globally, and is widely expected to continue negatively affecting economic growth and financial markets worldwide.
-These negative impacts may reduce or negatively affect property values and/or the collection of sales tax revenues and ad valorem tax revenues within the City.
-See "TAX INFORMATION".
-The Certificates are secured by an ad valorem tax (within the limits prescribed by law), and a reduction in property values may require an increase in the ad valorem tax rate required to pay the Certificates as well as the City's operations and maintenance expenses.
-See "TAX INFORMATION".
-Additionally, the City collects a sales and use tax on all taxable transactions within the City's boundaries.
-A reduction in the collection of sales tax revenues may negatively impact the City's operating budget and overall financial condition.
+These negative impacts may reduce or negatively affect property values and/or the collection of ad valorem tax revenues within the City.
+The Bonds are secured by an ad valorem tax (within the limits prescribed by law), and a reduction in property values may require an increase in the ad valorem tax rate required to pay the Bonds as well as the City's operations and maintenance expenses.
+See "Ad Valorem Tax Procedures" herein.